Galveston, Texas: Hurricane of 1900 and recovery

 On September 8, 1900, the island was struck by a devastating hurricane.
 This event holds the record as the United States' deadliest natural disaster.
 The city was devastated, and an estimated 6,000 to 8,000 people on the island were killed.
 Following the storm, a 10 mi long, 17 foot high seawall was built to protect the city from floods and hurricane storm surges.
 A team of engineers including Henry Martyn Robert (Robert's Rules of Order) designed the plan to raise much of the existing city to a sufficient elevation behind a seawall so that confidence in the city could be maintained.

 The city developed the city commission form of city government, known as the "Galveston Plan", to help expedite recovery.

 Despite attempts to draw investment to the city after the hurricane, Galveston never returned to its levels of national importance or prosperity.
 Development was also hindered by the construction of the Houston Ship Channel, which brought the Port of Houston into competition with the natural harbor of the Port of Galveston for sea traffic.
 Finally, the Seawall itself created an insurmountable problem: passive erosion resulting in the gradual disappearance of the once-wide beach and the resort business with it.
 "Within twenty years, the city had lost one hundred yards of sand.
 People who once watched auto racing on a wide beach were left with a narrow strip of sand at low tide and a gloomy vista of waves on rocks when the tide was high."

-To further her recovery, and rebuild her population, Galveston actively solicited immigration.
+To further its recovery and rebuild its population, Galveston actively solicited immigration.
 Through the efforts of Rabbi Henry Cohen and Congregation B'nai Israel, Galveston became the focus of an immigration plan called the Galveston Movement that, between 1907 and 1914, diverted roughly 10,000 Eastern European Jewish immigrants from the usual destinations of the crowded cities of the Northeastern United States.
 Additionally numerous other immigrant groups, including Greeks, Italians and Russian Jews, came to the city during this period.
-This immigration trend substantially altered the ethnic makeup of the island, as well as many other areas of Texas and the western U.S.
+This immigration trend substantially altered the ethnic makeup of the island, as well as many other areas of Texas and the western U.S. Unfortunately, just as the island was starting to recover from the devastation caused by the first flood, a second one struck in August, 1915, thanks to a major hurricane that originated in the central Atlantic, tore through the Caribbean, and then left a long trail of destruction across the Gulf of Mexico before it dissipated in the Gulf of St. Lawrence, nearly three weeks later.
+While the newly constructed seawall spared the island the worst, over 400 Galvestonians died, and damages totaled $30 million USD, equivalent to $903 million in 2023.
+Thus, in less than a single generation Galveston went from being Texas' most populous (and most important) city to being a tragic footnote to a century of frontier violence, urban lawlessness and civic greed, throughout the state.